galiatsatouaikaterini/imdb-recommendation-system/README.md

 ## Movie and TV Series Recommender Systems

-- add summary / stuff to do here
+- files ´preprocessing.py´ and ´dataset_exploration.ipynb´ for data preprocessing and cleaning
+- file ´wikipedia_fetch.py´ used for adding plot's from wikipedia
+- file contenbasedfiltering.py for three approaches to contentbased - filtering
+- file collaborativefiltering.py for Neural Collaborative Filtering

 ### General Information
 - download the datasets from google drive and then do the preprocessing steps to get the dataset
 - DATASETS:
     - tconst: list with movie/shows ids
-    - imdb: all movies / shows info from imdb and plots from wikipedia
+    - imdb: all movies / shows info from imdb
+    - imdb_small: preprocessed + cleaned data from imdb, used as a base to get plots from wikipedia
+        - shape: (65672, 10)
+    - imdb_with_plots: cleaned data from imdb_small with plots from wikipedia
+        - shape: (23442, 11)
     - user: all info about users
     - user/movie matrix: user id, movie id and rating of user